Study law in exciting, cosmopolitan Toronto

 How to Apply

-Now Accepting Applications: We are accepting student applications for the 2019 Toronto Program.
-The 2019 Brochure, student application, calendar, housing booklet, and student professionalism and housing forms are available for download on this page.
+Now Accepting Applications: Applications for the 2020 Toronto Program are being accepted beginning February 10, 2020.
+The application deadline is April 1, 2020.
+The brochure, housing booklet, student application, student professionalism form, housing agreement and calendar are available for download on this page.
 Note: We invite current WMU-Cooley students to visit our pages on the Portal for program information.

-Mail your completed Toronto Student Application (pdf), Toronto Professionalism Form (pdf), and Toronto Housing Form (pdf) and your deposit check to the address listed below.
+Mail your completed application, professionalism form, housing agreement (if you are staying on campus), and your deposit check to the address listed below.
 Space is limited.
 Apply today.

 Travel arrangements and accommodations should not be arranged before WMU-Cooley officially notifies applicants of acceptance in the program.